SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Floating-point literals can be decimal (with no prefix), or hexadecimal (with a ``0x`` prefix).
-The must always have a number (or hexadecimal number) on both sides of the decimal point.
+They must always have a number (or hexadecimal number) on both sides of the decimal point.
-They can also have an optional :newTerm:`exponent`, indicated by an upper- or lower-case ``e`` for decimal floats, or an upper- or lower-case ``p`` for hexadecimal floats.
+They can also have an optional :newTerm:`exponent`, indicated by an upper- or lowercase ``e`` for decimal floats, or an upper- or lowercase ``p`` for hexadecimal floats.

 For decimal numbers with an exponent of ``exp``, the base number is multiplied by 10\ :superscript:`exp`: